pandulapeter/beagle/metadata/MIGRATION_GUIDE.md

         * *Trick*s were renamed to **Module**s
         * The *fetch()* and *dismiss()* functions are now simply **show()** and **hide()**.
     * Trick (now Module) is no longer a sealed class.
 Having all of the implementations in the same file was great because you could see all the built-in options using code completion suggestions, but it didn't offer a way for you to write your own modules and was not very scalable.
 The new way to see all the built-in modules is by going to [this link](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules).
 Most of them are renamed.
-    * Dealing with listeners is now more organized: there are three types of functions (add, remove, clear) for all types of listeners (Log, Overlay, Update, Visibility).
+    * Dealing with listeners is now more organized: there are three types of functions (add, remove, clear) for all types of listeners (Log, NetworkLog, Overlay, Update, Visibility).
     * When configuring the Behavior of the library:
         * There is no more *TriggerGesture* as it no longer makes sense for all UI-s.
 On the other hand a configurable **shakeThreshold** which can be set to null to disable the shake-to-show feature.
         * There is no need to specify your application's package name anymore.
 However, with **excludedPackageNames** you can specify a list of Activities for which you don't want to support a debug menu.